SC-ECE/CONTENT/README.md

 - Your article will be rated on a scale of 1 to 10 based on quality, words used and resemblance to the topic.
 - All articles must be plagiarism free.
 - The participant with the maximum number of points will be declared the winner.
+- You have to make a readme file and attach the ticket in your contributed folder.

 # Topics Of Article/Newsletter @Synapse 1.0
 - Recession plays a key role in unemployment.
 - Chatgpt